 All EdS participants must fulfill each research competency (3e, 4a, b, c) at least at the "proficient" level.
-To facilitate this development, EdS participants complete a research project.
+To facilitate this development, EdS participants complete a research project (LEAD7XX-3-6 credits).
 While research competency for the EdS can be demonstrated through previous work, combined with other competency development, or through work completed in association with the research courses, the research project must be completed as part of the EdS program requirements.
-Each EdS participant must take LEAD637 Issues in Research.
-This is in addition to any other research courses the participant may transfer into the program and use to show research competency.